New Seahawks cornerback Quinton Dunbar facing armed-robbery charges in Florida

-Seahawks defensive back Quinton Dunbar, who was acquired in a trade from Washington in March and expected to compete for the team’s starting right cornerback job, is facing four counts of armed robbery with a semi-automatic firearm in connection with an incident late Wednesday night in Florida with a warrant for his arrest issued Thursday afternoon.
+Seahawks defensive back Quinton Dunbar, who was acquired in a trade from Washington in March and had been expected to compete for the team’s starting right cornerback job, is facing four counts of armed robbery with a semi-automatic firearm in connection with an incident late Wednesday night in Florida.

+A warrant was issued for his arrest Thursday afternoon.
+As of 6:30 p.m. he had not been arrested nor yet turned himself in.

-New York Giants cornerback DeAndre Baker is also four robbery charges as well as four charges of aggravated assault with a firearm in the same incident in which roughly $73,500 in cash and watches were stolen.
+New York Giants cornerback DeAndre Baker is also facing four robbery charges as well as four charges of aggravated assault with a firearm in the same incident, in which roughly $73,500 in cash and watches were stolen.

 TMZ Sports first reported the news which was confirmed via Twitter by the Miramar, Fla., Police Department.

 The news of the warrant being issued for Dunbar’s arrest broke a few hours after Dunbar had spoken with media who cover the Seahawks via Zoom.
-Dunbar said he was doing the interview from his home in Florida.
+Dunbar, 27, said he was doing the interview from his home in Florida.
 The Seahawks list Miami as his hometown.
 Miramar is listed as about 17 miles from Miami.

 The robbers are alleged to have stolen more than $12,000 in cash as well as a $18,000 Rolex watch, a $25,000 Hublot and a $17,500 Audemars Piguet timepiece in an incident that the police report portrays as possible revenge for gambling losses suffered two nights earlier.